mui/toolpad/docs/data/toolpad/studio/getting-started/first-app.md

 <p class="description">Learn the fundamentals of building with Toolpad Studio by creating a small application.</p>

-This guide will walk you through the process of creating a small Toolpad Studio application.
-You'll use the MUI X Data Grid component to display a list of dog breeds from the [Dog API](https://dog.ceo/dog-api/).
+This guide walks you through the process of creating a basic [dog app](https://mui-toolpad-dog-app-production.up.railway.app/prod/pages/page) that uses the MUI X Data Grid component to display a list of dog breeds from the [Dog API](https://dog.ceo/dog-api/).
-When you click on the name of a breed, a random photo of the breed will be displayed using the Material UI Image component.
+When you click on the name of a breed, a random photo of the breed is displayed using the Material UI Image component.

 ## Purpose